VU-Programming/OOFP-repls/README.md

 ### Techniques for code reuse
 ##### Inheritance
-Scala, and other high level languages, offers many techniques to have good code reuse.
-With inheritance, you can reuse code for classes which the same structure.
+Scala, and other high level languages, offer many techniques to have good code reuse.
+With inheritance, you can reuse code for classes with the same structure.
 This allows classes to dispatch method calls dynamically, also known as [dynamic dispatching](https://en.wikipedia.org/wiki/Dynamic_dispatch).
 Scala will call the lowest implementation of a method.
-In this method you can call the method of the super class, by `super.methodName()`. (hint: This is especially handy for the reusing common simplification rules)
+In this method, you can call the method of the super class, by `super.methodName()`. (hint: This is especially handy for reusing common simplification rules)

 In the skeleton we have given you this level of inheritance: REPL(trait) <-- REPLBase <-- IntREPL, MultiSetREPL.
-This meaning, shared code between IntREPL and MultiSetREPL should go into REPLBase.
+Hence, the shared code between IntREPL and MultiSetREPL should go into REPLBase.
 REPLBase is for a generic REPL, while IntREPL and MultiSetREPL are specific types of REPLS.

 #### Using associated type (`type Base` in the REPL base)
 An abstract class can have an abstract type variable.
-This type should be defined in a child class.
+This type should be defined in a concrete child class.
 In this assignment we make use of this with `type Base`, in the REPL base file. `Base` is now an abstract variable, and by overloading this in IntREPL or MultiSetREPL, with `Int` or `MultiSet`, we can specify this type.
 With this you can return a type that is still unknown/abstract.
 For example, you can write an evaluate function that returns this `Base`:

 ```scala
 abstract class REPLBase extends REPL {